-The Choi criteria are based on RECIST and developed for assessing treatment response in patients with gastrointestinal stromal tumours (GIST) treated with imatinib (3).
+The Choi criteria are based on RECIST and developed for The Choi criteria are based on RECIST and developed for assessing treatment response in patients with gastrointestinal stromal tumors (GIST) treated with imatinib (3).

 Usually decrease in tumour size occurs in the course of treatment, however this doesn’t necessarily reflect tumour response.

-Sometimes tumour size can increase due to internal haemorrhage, necrosis or myxoid degeneration.
+Sometimes tumour size can increase due to internal hemorrhage, necrosis or myxoid degeneration.